Steven Spielberg

 Executive Vice President of Physical Production

-Michelle Brattson is executive vice president of physical production at Amblin Partners.
-Prior to joining Amblin in 2022, Michelle was a director of production for Netflix Original Studio Features from 2017-2022, where she managed production on a wide range of films including Hustle, Murder Mystery, Marriage Story, White Noise, and Hillbilly Elegy.
+Michelle Brattson is executive vice president of physical production at Amblin Partners since 2022, where she oversees early prep on the film development slate, through to prep and production of the films, including most recently Carry-On and The Thursday Murder Club.
+Michelle was a director of production for Netflix Original Studio Films from 2017-2022 where she managed productions including Hustle, Murder Mystery, Murder Mystery 2, Marriage Story, White Noise, and Hillbilly Elegy.
+Prior to Netflix, Michelle was senior vice president of physical production at Amblin Partners.

 ...

-Michelle Brattson is executive vice president of physical production at Amblin Partners.
-Prior to joining Amblin in 2022, Michelle was a director of production for Netflix Original Studio Features from 2017-2022, where she managed production on a wide range of films including Hustle, Murder Mystery, Marriage Story, White Noise, and Hillbilly Elegy.
+Michelle Brattson is executive vice president of physical production at Amblin Partners since 2022, where she oversees early prep on the film development slate, through to prep and production of the films, including most recently Carry-On and The Thursday Murder Club.
+Michelle was a director of production for Netflix Original Studio Films from 2017-2022 where she managed productions including Hustle, Murder Mystery, Murder Mystery 2, Marriage Story, White Noise, and Hillbilly Elegy.
+Prior to Netflix, Michelle was senior vice president of physical production at Amblin Partners.

-Before landing in-house Michelle spent fifteen years freelancing in the field, ultimately as a production supervisor on major studio features like Interstellar, Stark Trek Into Darkness, Neighbors, Angels & Demons, and Frost/Nixon.
-Michelle began her career in development as an assistant and then as a creative executive at New Regency.
+Before her in-house studio career Michelle spent fifteen years freelancing in production management on major studio films including Interstellar, Star Trek Into Darkness, Neighbors, Angels & DemonsFrost/NixonCharlie Wilson's War, and Lucky You.
+Michelle began her career in film development as an assistant and creative executive at New Regency.

 Read More